CS-179K/BudgetBuddy/test/test.md

 - Create a bar graph for categories in spending.
 - Create a bar graph for categories in income.
 - Create a bar graph for comparing savings, budget, spending, and income.
+### Add a form for user income
+- Check if there is an input field for income.
+- Check if there are categories for user income.
+- Check if there is a input field for user income description.
+### Create income schema
+- Check if income schema has correct data types.
+- Check if the income value associates with a user ID.
+- Check if user can update their income.